Ada-Developers-Academy/daily-curriculum/cohort_schedules/C03_internship.md

 ## Session 6
 - 1:00 - 2:00 Password and Security Lecture with Charles
-- 2:00 - 3:30 Callibration and Feedback Lecture with Kelsey
-- 3:30- 5:00 Code Reviewing and helping C4
+- 2:00 - 5:00 Code Reviewing and helping C4

 ## Session 7
 - 1:00- 1:30 -  Check-In with Alexandra: Interview Coaching Sign Up.
 Resume Workshop.
 - 1:30- 3:30 - Career Path Lecture with Urmilla
-- 3:30- 5:00 - Code Reviewing and Helping C4
+- 3:30- 5:00 - Work+Life Integration/Balance In Tech

 ## Session 8
 - 1:00 - 3:00 - Intro to Salary conversation with Aubrey